State and Federal Resources

 The U.S. Small Business Administration (SBA) has issued guidance entitled SBA Disaster Assistance in Response to the Coronavirus, explaining how the SBA is offering designated states and territories low-interest federal disaster loans for working capital to small businesses suffering substantial economic injury as a result of the coronavirus (COVID-19).

-The SBA also offers Coronavirus (COVID-19): Small Business Guidance & Loan Resources and information on the Paycheck Protection Program.
+The SBA also offers Coronavirus (COVID-19): Small Business Guidance & Loan Resources.

 While not meant to be an exhaustive list, click on the letter of your state below to see what resources have been made available for any specific state.